-- Graduate Students may notserve on Admissions Committees.
+- Students may not serve on Admissions Committees.
 However, they may be involved in the recruitment process, so long as they are not given access to the prospective student’s application packet or record.

 - Program Staff (such as program coordinators) may participate in the admissions committee as support personnel and in organizing applicant data but should not participate in the decision-making process.

 - All participants on the Admissions Committee must complete FERPA training and adhere to FERPA policy.

 - Graduate Applications should be evaluated holistically and not rely on a single factor like GPA, GRE scores etc.